sarthakjdev/wapi.js/README.md

 - Email: sarthak@softlancer.co
 - [Twitter](https://twitter.com/sarthakjdev) | [LinkedIn](https://www.linkedin.com/in/sarthakjdev)

-Note: This library is a part of a open source product building initiative by [Softlancer](https://github.com/softlancerhq), and this repository would soon be moved under the same organisation.
+Note: This library is part of an open-source product-building initiative by [Softlancer](https://github.com/softlancerhq), and this repository will soon be moved under the same organization.